SoDOOManiac/So-Doom/README.md

 **Changes pulled from Crispy Doom**

- * Status bar and reduced screen sizes are now available in widescreen mode, requested by sovietmewtwo, TeamSoldierNub2 along with many Doomworld members and debugged with the help from cnrm and Zodomaniac.
+ * Status bar and reduced screen sizes are now available in widescreen mode, requested by sovietmewtwo, TeamSoldierNub2 along with many Doomworld members and debugged with the help from cnrm and SoDOOMmaniac.
  * Once the last screen size has been exceeded you loop over to the empty HUD.
  * When calculating weapon bobbing, the check is now performed for player being not in attacking state instead of checking for `A_WeaponReady()` because weapon states could have been modified by DeHackEd.
 This fixes jerky weapon bobbing reported by kitchen-ace for some weapons in mods like Vanilla Smooth Weapons and DOOM 4 Vanilla.